imrealaf/react-ts-firebase-auth-boilerplate/README.md

-# React TypeScript Firebase Auth Boilerplate
+# React TypeScript Firebase Auth

 A boilerplate for getting a React App in TypeScript up and running fast with Firebase Auth